 We have listed our most frequently asked questions below.
 We have tried to include as much info as possible!
 If you still have questions, please do not hesitate to contact us.

 Yes.
 A 25% deposit is due at the time of booking.
 The non-refundable balance is due 30 days prior to arrival.
-Except for stays between Christmas & New Year (December 18th to January 5th) which requires payment in full 60 days prior to your arrival.
+Except for stays between Christmas (including the week before & after Christmas) & New Year (including the week after) see website policy page for exact dates, which requires payment in full 60 days prior to your arrival.
 Reservations made less than 30 days prior to arrival are to be paid in full upon receipt of confirmation.